File converter / Images / Convert to JPG / TIFF converter / JPG to TIFF

 Step 1

-You can select jpg file you want to convert from your computer, Google Drive, Dropbox or simply drag and drop it onto the page.
+You can select the jpg file you wish to convert from your computer, Google Drive, Dropbox or just drag and drop it onto the page.

 Step 2